DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 # QuickStart Guide

 ## Anaconda and ISIS3 dependencies
 With the cmake, the ISIS3 dependencies are now managed through Anaconda.
 The cmake build configuration system expects an active [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment) with the dependencies in it.
-There are spec files for the linux and mac dependencies at the top level of the repo.
+There is an environment.yml spec file  at the top level of the repo.
 To make the required Anaconda environment enter the following command:

 `conda env create -n <environment-name> -f environment.yml`